RonnySoak/libssa/README.md

 libssa
 ======

-A library for SIMD accelerated optimal rapid Sequence Alignment
+A library for SIMD accelerated optimal rapid Sequence Alignments